mihaimihaila/UWPDesign/README.md

 It contains the entire Material Design color palette along with several extensions methods and converters.
 You can find the Material Design colors here: https://material.io/guidelines/style/color.html

-I used this library in several of my games:

 ## Contents

 * **PortableColor** is a color representation that can be serialized.